Carlos-Mota/Node_Boilerplate/README.md

 ## Contributors

-This project can ♥‿♥ and edited, feel free.
+This project can be ♥‿♥ and edited, feel free.

-## License
+## Licenses

 ```shell